slinGitHub/SkinSafeWeb/index.md

 ### Donations
 **This project can be supported by you!** If you would like to support this project's further development, feel free to donate.
 Your donation is highly appreciated (especially for all the coffee during programming) Thank you!

-**Support the development**
-[Donate with Paypal](https://www.paypal.com/ncp/payment/WY7DJ55SGCU6E): Thank's for working on this project, here's a coffee for you!
+[Support the development and donate with Paypal](https://www.paypal.com/ncp/payment/WY7DJ55SGCU6E): Thank's for working on this project, here's a coffee for you!

 ### FAQ
 Visit the [FAQ](faq.md) page.